mrzzzrm/Deliberation/README.md

 ![](Docs/physics.gif)

 > Give someone a game engine and they deliver a game.
-> Teach someone to make a game engine and they never deliver anything.
+> Teach someone to make a game engine and they never deliver anything, except several half-made game engines.

 ;)